steltenpower/swipaLOD/README.md

 # swipaLOD

-Currently, many people use whiteboards to in front of, or with colleagues, draw nodes&arrows both with optional short texts or just one word.
+Currently, many people (with their associative brains) use whiteboards to in front of, or with colleagues, draw nodes&arrows both with optional short texts or just one word.
 Often afterwards a photo is taken of this draft, to later spend quite some time manually turning these pixels into a piece of paper simulated on a computer screen.
 Usually a Microsoft Word document with an image made with Microsoft Visio or some mindmap tool.
 This is then often mailed out for the next meeting where many not seldomly realize that they actually misunderstood each other in the previous meeting.
 And all this time there's no (meta)data available useful for the organisation to find the work, let alone easily use or reason over.
 And if someone wants a different view on the same data, usually more manual work with the accompanied risk of errors is added

 I SUGGEST:
 - A REDESIGN FOR THE ABOVE